YOUTH DEVELOPMENT PROGRAMS & SERVICES

 We decide what issues matter to us and do something about it!

 Having difficulty deciding which college to apply to?
 Need help with your college application?
 Schedule an appointment with our in-house college advisor.
-To schedule an appointment, please contact Amanda Philip at 718-745-3523.
+To schedule an appointment, please contact Fatima Chowdhury at 718-745-3523.
 Advising sessions are also available on a walk-in basis.

 In addition, the Association is always actively seeking volunteer college advisors.
 If you are interested, please click here.